Barnold8/YTS/readme.md

     * implement error handling for null queue
     * detect youtube queue update, add to extension queue, resort
     * button to clear queue
+    * add a button to refresh whole site so it can re-add its old queue - try style.display = none, etc